Try it free

 FAQ

 From version 2.3.0 onwards, query execution frequency is controlled by the configuration variables query-interval and heavy-query-interval.
-Most of the queries executed by the extension will run every query-interval minutes (with a default of 1 minute), while the queries under the Queries feature set will run every heavy-query-interval minutes (with a default of 5 minutes).
+Most of the queries executed by the extension run every query-interval minutes (with a default of 1 minute), while the queries under the Queries feature set run every heavy-query-interval minutes (with a default of 5 minutes).

 Related tags